cedar-book/BTS-Core-work/style_guide/Style-guide-collection1.md

 *************

-### Other Coding Style Guidelines
+### Other Coding Style Guidelines (*suggestions*)

-- Put Your Name On Your Code
+1 Put Your Name On Your Code
-- Class Member Variables Use Snake Case Notation
+2 Class Member Variables Use Snake Case Notation
-- Class Functions Use Camel-Hump Notation
+3 Class Functions Use Camel-Hump Notation
-- Column Width
+4 Column Width
    - A column of code should be no greater than xx-xx characters wide.
 Limiting the column width is motivated by wanting to see more than one column on the screen and avoiding wrap-around in a text editor.
 Seeing code side-by-side is really useful, especially in C++ where much of coding is done on a class implementation and it's nice to see the class definition simultaneously.
 Most editors with a C++ mode will automatically elegantly indent a single line of code broken up over more then one line.
 In Emacs you can set the fill column width in your .emacs file with:

-- Code Indentation Two Spaces
+5 Code Indentation Two Spaces
+   - The choice of either two or four spaces is simply a matter of style and motivated by wanting to have thinner columns of code, usually to get more than one column of code viewable with limited screen real estate.
+You may have to configure your editor to do this, as most editors have automatic indentation.
+Make sure your editor is not configured to have a TAB indent, which may map to 2 or 4 spaces.
+Try to make it explicitly two spaces.
-- Close Braces Should Be On Their Own Line
+6 Close Braces Should Be On Their Own Line
+   - Any block of code contained within a set of braces, should end with a single line with the final closing brace.
+This includes not only for example, for loops, while loops, and conditional block, but the end of functions as well.
-- Open Braces - When They Should Be On Their Own Line
+7 Open Braces - When They Should Be On Their Own Line
+   - Function and class definitions always involve an open and close brace.
+This should always go on its own line.
+   - The motivation for the latter is that it simply reduces the number of nearly-empty lines containing just the brace.
+While having an open brace on its own line at the beginning of a function introduces a nearly-empty line, this is limited to at most one per function.
+On the other hand there may be many conditional and loop blocks in a single function and this can seriously stretch out the code.
+And this in turn means more scrolling to see the same lines of code.
-- Commenting Class Functions
+8 Commenting Class Functions
-- Class Interface Organization
+9 Class Interface Organization
-- Class Names - Short and Unique
+10 Class Names - Short and Unique
-- Function Return Statements Use Parentheses
+11 Function Return Statements Use Parentheses

 *****